-The idea for this project came about following a morning tea at the Hall School Museum.
-The morning tea was arranged by the 'Friends of the Museum' to gather together some of the descendants of the early families of the Hall district.
+The idea for this project came about following a morning tea at the Centre.
+The morning tea was arranged by the 'Friends of the Centre' to gather together some of the descendants of the early families of the Hall district.

 It was not long into the event that a wealth of family stories and anecdotes were flowing.
 It was decided that it was important for the heritage of Hall village to capture these stories before we lost them forever.
 The best way was to make recordings of these wonderful stories and so the oral history project was born.